 Your Pool Team

-Please join us in welcoming Taylor Lee who is our Aquatic Coordinator from the YMCA who will help us maintain and manage the pool this summer.
-Thank you Taylor!
-If you have any questions or comments regarding the lifeguard staff or the pool management please reach out to Taylor at firstname.lastname@example.org.
+Zeke Evens, our Aquatic Manager and Isabell Rodau, our Senior HOA manager from the YMCA will help us maintain and manage the pool this summer.
+Thank you, Zeke and Isabell!
+If you have any questions or comments regarding the lifeguard staff or the pool management, please reach out to Zeke at EEvens@denverymca.org or Isabell at firstname.lastname@example.org

 The lifeguards are here for you!
 They want to ensure we have a safe and fun swim environment.